 This project has seen primary age students compare and contrast growing produce on Martian soil (replicated from NASA) and soil from Earth.
 The students then developed robots to sow, tend, water and harvest crops on replicated Martian conditions.

-How can we get the best plant growth using aquaponics?: Holy Spirit Catholic and CofE Primary School and South Downs National Park Authority
+How can we get the best plant growth using aquaponics?: Holy Spirit Catholic and CofE Primary School and Farm Urban, Liverpool

 Through this Tomorrow's climate scientists projects, primary age students have explored the science of aquaponics by designing, managing and monitoring a series of investigations to look at the growth of plants in various conditions and in comparison to soil grown plants as well as how fish can help fertilize plants in the aquaponics system.